Resources for Families

 The Student Math Handbook is another valuable tool for working with families.
 The Math Words and Ideas section of this book provides an overview of the year’s mathematics work, a closer look at the ideas and the kinds of problems students encounter, examples of student solutions, and questions that families and students can talk about together.
 The Handbook also contains game directions for use at home.

-Written to support the 1st edition, Schools and Families is an extensive guide aimed at helping teachers and administrators answer the question, “How do we engage parents as partners in the work of improving mathematics teaching and learning for all students?”
+Read an excerpt from Schools and Families, a guide aimed at helping teachers and administrators answer the question, “How do we engage parents as partners in the work of improving mathematics teaching and learning for all students?”